An Integral Part of Our Evolving Healthcare System

 Prepared, Employed Graduates

 With the combined classroom and experiential learning offered throughout the program, Arcadia graduates surpass the national average for passing the licensure examination on the first attempt, and have done so since the program's inception.
-So admired is Arcadia’s program and its licensing exam record that U.S. News and World Report ranks it 14th of 210 accredited graduate physical therapy programs, and many graduates are offered their first professional physical therapy job from the connections they made during their clinical experiences.
+So admired is Arcadia’s program and its licensing exam record that U.S. News and World Report ranks it 24th of 239 accredited graduate physical therapy programs, and many graduates are offered their first professional physical therapy job from the connections they made during their clinical experiences.
+Arcadia's DPT Program is recognized in all 50 states.

 The Physical Therapy Department has developed a set of Essential Functions in order to achieve the goals set forth in the Physical Therapy program’s mission statement: the preparation of physical therapists to excel in evidence-based practice and become effective, compassionate practitioners.
 All students must have the physical and mental capacity, with or without reasonable accommodations, to independently meet all of these criteria, which apply in the classroom, lab, community, and clinical settings as part of the physical therapy program.
 View criteria.